HotpotDesign/Imagen-Mini-HotpotGen1/README.md

 # Imagen Image Generator

-*Hotpot.ai and this repo are not affiliated with Google.*
+*[Hotpot.ai](https://hotpot.ai) and this repo are not affiliated with Google.*

 [Imagen](https://imagen.research.google/) is the incredible text-to-image diffusion model from Google Brain.
-[Based on the experimental results](https://arxiv.org/abs/2205.11487), Imagen is the best image generator as of summer 2022, surpassing Dall-E 2 and others in terms of quality and image-text alignment.
+[Based on experimental results](https://arxiv.org/abs/2205.11487), Imagen is the best image generator as of summer 2022, surpassing Dall-E 2 and others in terms of quality and image-text alignment.
+(Please comment if you find evidence that Google's claims are misleading or inaccurate.)

 According to Google:
 > Imagen builds on the power of large transformer language models in understanding text and hinges on the strength of diffusion models in high-fidelity image generation.
 Our key discovery is that generic large language models (e.g. T5), pretrained on text-only corpora, are surprisingly effective at encoding text for image synthesis: increasing the size of the language model in Imagen boosts both sample fidelity and image-text alignment much more than increasing the size of the image diffusion model.